 StarCraft, Warcraft, and Command and Conquer are the most famous historical examples of the subgenre, but they can all trace their lineage back to Westwood’s Dune II.
 If you’re curious about how it all started, here’s a look at the inventor of real-time “build-n-rush” strategy as it is known today.

 Though billed as a sequel, this is really more of an adaptation of Frank Herbert’s classic Dune novel, with artistic inspiration from David Lynch’s 1984 film.
 In the game, the galactic Emperor has fallen into serious debt and opens up mining rights for the planet Arrakis to three rival Houses.
-Anything goes as long as the Emperor gets his money, and the House that drives the other two off the rock gets sanctioned control of the entire planet.
+Anything goes as long as the Emperor gets his money, with the House that drives the other two off the rock earning sanctioned control of the entire planet.
 A territorial war across nine missions follows.

 A lot of people declare a lot of fond memories of playing this game, and even decades later, its easy to see why.
 This is a surprisingly strong title, especially considering how little established precedent it had to draw upon.
 But those used to modern RTS games will find it easy to pick out flaws in such an early attempt.
 Most glaring is the inability to select units as a group, by type, or with a lasso.
-Every unit is an individual, and must be independently directed with mouse clicks.
+Every unit is an individual and must be independently directed with mouse clicks.
 Furthermore, you cannot automatically perform any of the moves with a single click – you must first click a “move” command to get a unique cursor before you can click on the battlefield to move that unit.
 You must select “attack” before you can pick a target.
 I groaned at this when I started playing, but actually adapted to it pretty quickly.

 There’s a plot here that’s easy to follow, tracking your House’s progression across the impromptu territories of Arrakis.
 Events on and off the planet are shown through cutscenes, and you can expect some minor turns of events and some surprise units to show up.
-Faction-dependent superweapons gained toward the final missions, and the fact that the other two factions will team up against you when you’re really stomping ass, make playing to the end worth your time.
+Faction-dependent superweapons gained toward the final missions – and the fact that the other two factions will team up against you when you’re really stomping ass – make playing to the end worth your time.

 Unfortunately, none of this intrigue changes your activities in the game.
 Missions always consist of two types – harvest to meet a specific quota, or harvest and destroy your opponents’ bases.
 In fact, all three Houses share the same nine missions.
-It doesn’t make a difference which side you’re on in the base slugout missions, and only a few toward the end will put one House in a unique situation to the others.
+It doesn’t make a difference which side you’re on in the base slugout missions, while only a few toward the end will put one House in a unique situation to the others.
 Sure, you’ll get some different introductory text, and a “mentat” advisor who spouts lines suited to the demeanor of that House (Atreides as the “good guys,” Harkonnen as the “bad guys”), but little about your selected allegiance actually impacts the gameplay.

 Aside from sharing missions, all three Houses share almost all buildings and equipment.
-Some light units are of the same style with different attributes – the Ordos Trike is a faster, less-armored variant while the Harkonnen version is heavier and more expensive – but the only truly unique units are one or two per House that appear at the end of the game and the peak of the tech tree.
+Some light units are of the same style with different attributes – the Ordos Trike is a faster, less-armored variant while the Harkonnen version is heavier and more expensive – but the only truly unique units are one or two per House that appear at the end of the game and at the peak of the tech tree.
 It does mean you can play through the game as any of the Houses and never be at a particular disadvantage, but it doesn’t encourage replay.
 Don’t pick the game up expecting three branching storylines and vastly inimitable factions.

 The Dune license seems well-used, and there are a number of gameplay implications that help make Arrakis unique from other RTS battlegrounds.
 There’s no true weather to concern yourself with, but the inhospitable desert does slowly decay buildings and reduce their effectiveness until repaired.
 Most of the levels are made of sand and unit-slowing dunes, with a few islands of rock that mark the only areas you can build structures on.
 You are encouraged to first lay concrete slabs as foundations, which must be funded, constructed, and placed separate from the actual building.
 If you’re in a hurry, you can drop a building right on the rock with half its effectiveness, slower production times, and an increased rate of decay.
 Units are mostly new tech invented for the game, but Fremen do make appearances and can be controlled by House Atreides later in the game.
 And even the concept of harvesting something for cash and power makes more sense in the context of Dune‘s precious spice than in other RTSs like Command & Conquer or StarCraft.